Lesser-Known GI Bill Benefits

 Eligible candidates must qualify for education benefits through one of these programs:

-Unfortunately, dependents are unavailable for this entrepreneurship training benefit even if they qualify for the Survivors’ and Dependents’ Educational Assistance (DEA) program.
+Unfortunately, dependents are not eligible for this entrepreneurship training benefit, even if they qualify for the Survivors’ and Dependents’ Educational Assistance (DEA) program.

 Please note that the VA only pays for programs offered by the Small Business Development Center (SBDC).
-Individual courses must be approved explicitly for VA purposes to use benefits.
+Individual courses must be approved explicitly for VA purposes to be eligible for benefits.

 Flight Training